xianshenglu/microfocus-hiring/jd-list-detail.md

 - Experience in programming language (Java/C/Javascript) is a plus
 - Experience on **AWS/Azure/GCP** is a plus
 - Good command of English

-###  / QA Engineer / 月薪 15-25K / TBD

-**Keywords:** Java, Kubernetes, Docker, Selenium, Automation, Jenkins

-**Responsibilities**

-- Developing, applying and maintaining quality standards for company products.
-- Developing and executing test plans at product specific feature levels.
-- Reproducing issue and analyzing results to ensure existing functionality and recommending corrective action.
-- Working as a team in problem resolution.
-- Developing and maintaining automate test cases.

-**Qualifications**

-- 5 years or above software testing experience is required, both manual and automation.
-Java coding experience is strong plus.
-- Automation framework experience, and Selenium is a strong plus.
-- Performance & API testing experience, knowledge of JMeter or LoadRunner is a plus.
-- Good knowledge of operation system, Linux and Windows.
-- Good knowledge of containerization, K8S.
-- Passion in software engineering, technology oriented.
-- Independent, self-reliant, trustable, smart, quick learning, high responsible and with can do attitude • Experience with Agile.

-###  / Entry DevOps Engineer / 月薪 12-13K / 7023181

-Analyzes, designs, programs, debugs, and modifies software enhancements and/or new products used in local, networked, or Internet- related computer programs, primarily for end users.
-Using current programming language and technologies, writes code, completes programming, and performs testing and debugging of applications.
-Completes documentation and procedures for installation and maintenance.
-May interact with users to define system requirements and/or necessary modifications.

-**Responsibilities:**

-- Codes and programs enhancements, updates, and changes for portions and subsystems of end- user applications software running on local, networked, and Internet- based platforms based on specific requirements and instructions.
-- Executes established test plans and protocols for assigned portions of code; identifies, logs, and debugs assigned issues.
-- Develops understanding of and relationship with internal and outsourced development partners on software applications design and development.
-- Participates as a member of project team of other software applications engineers and internal and outsourced development partners to develop reliable, cost effective and high quality solutions for low to moderately- complex products.

-**Education and Experience Required:**

-- Bachelor's or Master's degree in Computer Science, Information Systems, or equivalent.
-Typically 0-2 years experience.

-**Knowledge and Skills:**

-- Experience or understanding of software applications design tools and languages.
-- Good analytical and problem solving skills.
-- Understanding of design for software applications running on multiple platform types.
-- Understanding of basic testing, coding, and debugging procedures.
-- Good written and verbal communication skills; mastery in English and local language.

 ### ITOM DCA / Premium Support Engineer / 月薪 15-25K / 7025154